learn-co-curriculum/learn-workflow-ide/README.md

 To summarize, the workflow you'll be using to solve labs on Learn:

-Use the Open button to clone the lab to your Learn IDE so you can work on it.
+Use the Open button to clone the lab to your Learn IDE to work on it.
 Use `learn` to run your local tests.
 Use `learn submit` to submit your solution.